TanStack/form/docs/framework/react/guides/ssr.md

 ---
-id: next-js
+id: ssr
-title: Next JS Usage
+title: Next.js Usage
 ---

+Before reading this guide, it's suggested you understand how React Server Components and React Server Actions work.
+[Check out this blog series for more information](https://unicorn-utterances.com/collections/react-beyond-the-render)

 # Using TanStack Form in a Next.js App Router